Dexter1636/ustoj-master/README.md

     logger:
       level: info
     ```

    And the same for `ustoj-master/config/test.yaml`, which is used for testing.

 4. Run.
     ```
-    go run .
+    cd api-server
+    go build -o build/
+    ./api-server <config-file-path>

+    cd scheduler
+    go build -o build/
+    ./scheduler <config-file-path>
     ```

 ## Note